(Spoken on July 10, 1983.)

 So even their lifetime, the span of their existence on the surface of the ocean, is not uniform.
 People are not born on the same day and do not die on the same day because, to go back to the comparison of the bubbles in the ocean, there are various intensities of pressure exerted on the body of the ocean by various internal and external factors, and these pressures decide and determine not only the shape of the risen bubble on the surface but also the length of time for which it will last.
 The duration of the life of the bubble is decided by these internal pressures and, simultaneously, every bubble is different from the other in form, shape, and even activity due to these conditions of the intensive action of the body of the ocean at the base and the winds that blow on the surface.

-Similarly, man on Earth is a bubble with a shape as man or woman, as long or short, as stout or thin, as surviving for only a few days or living for many years.
+Similarly, man on Earth is a bubble that has a shape as man or woman, as long or short, as stout or thin, as surviving for only a few days or living for many years.
 There is no bubble which can last eternally.
 It shall subside one day or the other.
 But why does this happen?
 These are questions that arise in our minds, and one bubble seeing another nearby considers it as its friend.
 “Here is my friend.
 How are you, my dear?”
 When he says that, the friend has already subsided and gone.
 Where has it gone?
-My friend has gone into the unknown.
 This little bubble cries, “My friend has gone.”
 Where has it gone?
 It has gone to the very same place from where this crying friend has come.
 It has not gone to any other place.
 And this weeping friend shall also go to the same place where the departed one has gone.

 Now, here is a great point which mankind raises in its emotional perceptions of the phenomena of life, but it cannot receive an answer.
 One bubble in the ocean may ask another bubble, “From where have you come?”
 But it cannot give an answer.
 It has come into being, no doubt, but it cannot know from where it has come because the coming into the surface of the ocean by a bubble or the coming into the surface of this phenomenal world by our own personalities is due to a tremendous force that is exerted from behind.
 It is something like a person pushing you from behind with such vehemence that he will not allow you to see who is there.
 You have no time even to see, to turn your head and look as to what is pushing you because the push is so forceful and so intense that you are compelled to rush onward.
 The moment you seek to turn, before you even think of turning back and seeing, you are already pushed forward.
 The intensity of your desire to look back and see what is happening is not as strong as the push that is exerted upon you.
 Thus, you are moving forward more and more, just as you are carried downstream by the tremendous current of the floodwater of the Ganga which will not permit you to move even one inch backward against the current.
 You are swept along with the current.